Double amputee shares artwork, inspires Williamsburg community

 Dickerson works almost everyday and said even though he struggles, he will survive.
 "Life is not over with, life is still there.
 You can do anything you want in life, you just have to stop your crying and get up and do it," he said.

 Dickerson posts updates to his Facebook page about when he will be at Target.
 He spends up to six hours a day on his paintings and is working to buy a car so he is more accessible.
-To donate or buy some of his artwork, click here.